 - As the effects of Covid-19 started to be felt in the market, Aramco’s upstream earnings before tax decreased by 70% in Q2 2020 compared to Q2 2019.
 But despite difficulties, Aramco managed to retain a profit during that time, unlike many other significant oil and gas firms.

 - Aramco decided to lower its capital budget for the year by more than $12 billion in March following the viral outbreak.
 The new budget will be between $25 and $30 billion.
 Major growth projects have therefore had to be delayed by the company.

 - In December 2019, Aramco went public, making it the most valuable company in the world.
 A few months later, the Covid-19 pandemic struck and damaged the world’s economies.
 However, Aramco decided to increase its dividend payment to $18.75 billion to maintain investor confidence and boost the government’s fiscal budget because they had previously forecasted a $60-70 per barrel on which their budget is based.

-- In Q2, the company saw a significant decline in net income as global demand fell along with oil prices.
+- In Q2, the company saw a significant net income decline as global demand and oil prices fell.
 Aramco’s stock prices were relatively stable compared to other significant oil and gas companies, partly because Aramco gave bonus shares to retail investors who held their shares throughout this time.